kimerein/tensor_regression/README.md

 # tensor_regression
 Pytorch functions for performing tensor regression.
 Still under development.
 Message me if you'd like to help in its development: RichHakim@gmail.com

+These methods are very useful for regression of time series data.
+I use them to classify and predict neural and behavioral time series data.

 ## Standard CP tensor regression: